There are four types of type-cast in C++, which are preferred than the C-style cast. ## static_cast

 type checking and can not make sure what you do is valid.
 For example you

-may convert a pointer to a wrong type but static_cast
+may convert a pointer to a wrong type but static_cast can not figure it

 out.